 Elected Council members are expected to attend all Council meetings, which are generally held four times per year (January, April, June, and September) at the College office in Toronto.
 Additional teleconferences may be called in between Council meetings as needed.
 Council members may be appointed to one or more Committees, which hold meetings and teleconferences throughout the year.

 If you are interested in participating on a statutory committee, you can apply as a non-Council Committee member rather than running for a seat on Council.
-Complete and submit the Volunteer Form by November 8, 2019.
+Calls for volunteers go out in the fall.